 If you are aged 7-18 or over 55 and would like take part in the production as a performer, volunteer or working behind the scenes, please get in touch with Evadne on 07719 131934 or email at firstname.lastname@example.org

 COVID-19 precautions are in place as part of our Health & Safety policy.
-As a result, numbers of participants are limited and can only be accepted in advance on completion of the registration form and £5 deposit to secure your place.
-We are unable to accept walk-in bookings.
+As a result, numbers of participants are limited and can only be accepted in advance on completion of the registration form and £5 deposit.
+Completed forms can be returned via email or dropped off to Goldsmith Community Centre, on Mondays or Tuesdays 10am-3pm or anytime on Thursday.
+Once received we will advice you of how to pay the deposit.
+Please note, we are unable to accept walk-in bookings.

-The 2021 production is funded by Community Waves and supported by Holiplay, PT Rose, Scone Palace, Goldsmith Community Centre, NEU Bromley & Bexley and delivered by a dedicated team of volunteers.
-Donations are greatly appreciated via our JustGiving campaign.
+The 2021 production is funded by Arts Council England, Community Waves and Arnold Clarke Community Fund and supported by Holiplay, PT Rose, Scone Palace, Goldsmith Community Centre, Sunflowers Florist, NEU Bromley & Bexley and delivered by a dedicated team of volunteers.
+If you are want to join our team of volunteers please get in touch.

 Dido Through the Looking Glass – The Musical